Code42

 Code42 is an American cybersecurity software company based in Minneapolis specializing in insider risk management.
-It is the maker of the cloud-native data protection products Incydr and CrashPlan.
-Code42’s Incydr is a SaaS data-loss protection product.
+It is the maker of the cloud-native data protection product Incydr and security microlearning product Instructor.

+Code42's Incydr is a SaaS data-loss protection product.
 Incydr is designed to help enterprise security teams detect insider risks to data that could lead to data leak and data loss and insider threat breaches, and respond to them appropriately.
-Code42’s CrashPlan for Small Business is cloud data backup and recovery software.
+Code42's Instructor is an integrated microlearning tool that allows security teams to send out security training videos to teach employees how to manage risk.

+Code42 was acquired by Mimecast in 2024.

 History

 Code42 was founded as an IT consulting company in 2001, by Matthew Dornquast, Brian Bispala, and Mitch Coopet.
-The company's name honors Douglas Adams, who authored Hitchhiker’s Guide to the Galaxy and had died that year.
+The company's name honors Douglas Adams, who authored Hitchhiker's Guide to the Galaxy and had died that year.
 In the book, the number 42 is the "answer to the ultimate question of life, the universe and everything".

-Some of Code42's first projects included a redesign of Sun Country Airlines’ website in 2002, a project for the retailer Target Corporation, and the ticket booking engine for Midwest Airlines.
+Some of Code42's first projects included a redesign of Sun Country Airlines' website in 2002, a project for the retailer Target Corporation, and the ticket booking engine for Midwest Airlines.
 Income from the IT services business was used to fund product ideas for six years.

 In 2006, the company planned to create a Facebook-like desktop application, but the project became too large and impractical.
 Code42 focused on the online storage element of the application, creating CrashPlan in 2007.

 In June 2011, Code42 acquired a Minneapolis-based mobile development company, Recursive Awesome LLC, to support its software on mobile devices.

 In 2012, Code42 raised $52.5 million in funding.
 The funding was the first distribution from a $100 million pool established in 2011 by Accel Partners to fund Big Data companies.